ChrisDuffley/stationPlaylist/readme.md

 ## Changes for 6.0-dev

 * You can now ask NVDA to apply certain settings in specific situations by defining broadcast profiles.
 See the add-on guide for details on broadcast profiles.
+* You can now ask NVDA to report total length of a range of tracks via track time analysis feature.
+Press SPL Assistant, F9 to mark current track as start marker, move to end of track range and press SPL Assistant, F10.
+These commands can be reassigned so one doesn't have to invoke SPL Assistant layer to perform track time analysis.

 ## Changes for 5.0